 Sir Humphrey Gilbert’s personality is difficult to assess.
 He was an able soldier, but evidently more an ingenious tactician than an organizer or strategist.
 He had some appreciable intellectual ability.
 He was physically brave and had considerable determination.
 Clearly, he spoke with authority to his men on land or sea.
 But he was cruel – Thomas Churchyard tells us that when he received submissions of some Irish lords in his tent, a border leading to it was lined with the heads of their associates.
 He was liable to break out into violent rages when he would inflict physical violence on his dependents.
+There is evidence to suggest that Gilbert was a pederast; Sir Thomas Smith said that the only way to soothe his temper was to send a boy to him.
 He was vain and, one suspects, sometimes pompous.
 His American plans and dreams became something of an obsession.
-His vision of a transplanted English gentry exploiting vast new American lands in a feudal setting was not wholly unrealistic (it was to be realized later, to some extent, in Maryland) but his plans were far too wide-ranging for his resources and there was some lack of scruple in his easy disposal in bulk of lands which he had never seen.
+His vision of a transplanted English gentry exploiting vast new American lands in a feudal setting was not wholly unrealistic (it was to be realized later, to some extent, in Maryland), but his plans were far too wide-ranging for his resources and there was some lack of scruple in his easy disposal in bulk of lands which he had never seen.
 He did not realize the slow, painful, and expensive character of colonization in temperate climates.
 His impatience is also shown in his dealings with Newfoundland.
 Control of the fishery had superficial attractions, but it would need an expensive shore establishment (and settlers proved hard to keep on Newfoundland in the 17th century) and even then, since the French and other foreigners might well keep away from the English-dominated areas or even arm posts of their own, it would not necessarily pay its way.
 Gilbert seems to have been far too optimistic, on too little evidence, about the value of Newfoundland minerals.
 His ventures, however, focussed attention sharply on the possibilities of North American colonization and helped greatly to make it a continuing English objective.

-Walter Raleigh had Sir Humphrey Gilbert’s patent reissued him in his favour early in 1584, with Newfoundland excluded from its scope, and sent a series of colonies to Roanoke Island in North Carolina.
-Newfoundland, in theory, should have been governed according to elaborate arrangements made with Peckham and Sir John Gilbert, but though Sir John sent ships there in 1584 he evidently found any control of fishery and fishermen impracticable and did not renew the attempt (we lack any narrative of events there in 1584).
+Walter Raleigh had Sir Humphrey Gilbert’s patent reissued in his favour early in 1584, with Newfoundland excluded from its scope, and sent a series of colonies to Roanoke Island in North Carolina.
+Newfoundland, in theory, should have been governed according to elaborate arrangements made with Peckham and Sir John Gilbert, but though Sir John sent ships there in 1584, he evidently found any control of fishery and fishermen impracticable and did not renew the attempt (we lack any narrative of events there in 1584).
 Sir George Peckham was still in the field, even if most of his Roman Catholic supporters had deserted him.
-He made the best he could of the Newfoundland events and of the prospects of mainland estates in his A true report which he finished on 12 Nov.
-1583, and which was published soon after.
-But, although he was trying to collect subscribers early in 1584, he was making so little headway that the authorities sent him back to prison as a recusant and he passes out of the colonizing story.
+He made the best he could of the Newfoundland events and of the prospects of mainland estates in A true report, which he finished on 12 Nov.
+1583 and which was published soon after.
+But, although he was trying to collect subscribers early in 1584, he was making so little headway that the authorities sent him back to prison as a recusant, after which he passes out of the colonizing story.

 BM, Add.
 MS 38823, ff.1–8 (see E. G. R. Taylor, “Instructions to a colonial surveyor in 1582,” Mariner’s Mirror, XXXVII (1951), 48–63).
 BM, Lansdowne MS 144, f.384, Dr. Thomas Wilson to Captain Augustine Clarke, 10 April 1580.
 PRO, H.C.A.
 13/23, 14 Nov.
 1578, Thomas Gager, 20 May 1579, John Webster, 26 May 1579; S.P.
 12/42, no.23.